-Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-Gen) with a score of 200)
+Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-

 MUS 106 Musicianship II (2 Credits)

 This is a continuation of MUS 105.
 Students will expand upon their instruction in music theory.
 It is designed for the music major.
 It is the second course in the Musicianship Series.